tomitrescak/fuse-box-react-test-app/README.md

 ## Wallaby.js

-You can run your tests in [wallaby.js](http://wallaby js).
+You can run your tests in [wallaby.js](https://wallabyjs.com).
 Wallaby.js is the leading solution for javascript and typescript testing.
 It allows you to automatically execute your currently modified test as well as monitor your current test coverage.
+All you need to do, is select `wallaby.js` as your config file and run tests.

 ## Browser